 Nominate for Enshrinement

-Thank you for your interest in nominating a deceased veteran for enshrinement in the Patriots Peace Memorial.
+Thank you for your interest in nominating a deceased member of our Armed Forces for enshrinement in the Patriots Peace Memorial.
 As the name reflects, the monument was built in memory of those men and women in military service, who died during honorable service in the line of duty, under conditions other than those of declared hostile action.
 Every service member trains and prepares physically and mentally to serve in combat if called on.
 All stand ready to give his or her all in the cause of freedom.
 Some lose their lives before being called.

-The official documentation is required from the member’s service to certify that a potential honoree was serving honorably at the time of his or her death and that it was not a result of misconduct or through some circumstance caused by the service member.
+Official documentation is required from the nominee’s service to certify that he or she was serving honorably at the time of his or her death and that it was not a result of misconduct or through some circumstance caused by the service member.
 The death may have occurred during regular off-duty time or official leave.
 In the case of Reservists and National Guard personnel, the death may have occurred while traveling to or from official duty or during any period of time while the service member was in a paid status.
+In all instances, death must be administratively classified by nominee’s branch of service as being “in the line of duty.”

 See the “Enshrinement Documentation Requirements” below as it explains the documentation that is required for enshrinement and how to obtain it.
 In general, the next of kin at the time of death should have received these documents.
 A photocopy is acceptable and may be mailed to the address below.